A circular walk - Tosside

 through Gisburn Forest, however, a great many of these have disappeared among

 maturing conifers making progress well nigh impossible.
 In the first version of the walk (2003) the path along Dob Dale Beck was described.
-However, this path has now disappeared in the marsh so an alternative route is give where the path turns to the right at Clough Hall.
+However, this path has now disappeared in the marsh so an alternative route is given where the path turns to the right at Clough Hall.

 On reaching the top of this ascent the path follows the edge of the wood northwards until there is a right turn towards Owlshaw across the open moorland.
 The path alongside the wood is not well defined and some walkers might find this a little rough going.